jb41997/x42lite/README.md

 This project was developed using python v3.7.4 and PySide2 v5.12.3.
 Built/packaged with [fbs](https://build-system.fman.io/manual/).

+### To Install
+Simply download the appropriate installer for your platform from the [installers](https://github.com/jb41997/x42lite/tree/master/installers) directory.

 ### To compile from source:

 First install python 3 if you haven't already.
 (Version 3.5,3.6, or 3.7 should work)